World bible console

 Will the writing sound generic?+

-The whole point is the opposite.
+The point is the opposite.
 Because every generation is grounded in your specific canon and tone settings, output reads like it came from your world — not a stock fantasy template.

 What kinds of games is this for?+

-Anything narrative-driven: RPGs, visual novels, roguelikes, survival, sandbox, tabletop conversions.
+Anything narrative-driven: RPGs, visual novels, roguelikes, survival, sandbox, or tabletop conversions.
 If your game has factions, characters, quests, or item lore, Worldwright fits.

 Can I import a world I’ve already started?+

-Begin
+07 · Begin

-Stop re-explaining your world.
-Start expanding it.
+Stop re-explaining the world.
+Start extending it.

 Open Worldwright